gallenc/solent2Public/week10/example_project_v1/README.md

 It also contains a maven archetype which will recreate the example project with a new groupId, artifactId, and version The archetype will also allow you to redefinine the package of all java classes.
-Using this archetype will enable you to quickly build and test the working skeleton of a new project before you create your own design
+Using this archetype will enable you to quickly build and test the working skeleton of a new project before you create your own design.

+To edit the model in the archetype you will neet to use the easyUML plugin in netbeans.
+This was covered in week2 but instructions are also provide at the bottom of this page.

 ## Using the Archetype
 The archetype is not included in maven central so to use the archetype, you must first build and install it locally